Participation.

 - Learning is fueled by curiosity, interest, enthusiasm.
 What you are interested in matters more than what you are expert in.

-- The primary function of a teacher is to inspire a passion for continuous learning, to illuminate a path, to help students learn how to learn.
+- The primary function of a teacher is to lead an exploration: to inspire a passion for continuous learning, to hold a burning question, to illuminate a path, to help students explore, experiment, try new things, learn how to learn.

 - Learning works best when people can connect new ideas to something meaningful in their lives

-- You can get “the facts” by watching YouTube videos.
-Don’t just educate, inspire.
+- Don’t just educate, inspire.
+You can get “the facts” by watching YouTube videos and click-through courses.

 Possibility.